jvkater/AdventOfCode/README.md

 # AdventOfCode
-ipynbs from 2017 Advent of Code
+scripts with tasks from 2017 Advent of Code